-On May 3, 1946, in St. Martinsville, Louisiana, a seventeen-year-old black boy was scheduled for execution by electric chair.
-Willie Francis had been charged with murder; his trial had been brief; his death sentence never in doubt.
-When the executioners flipped the switch, Willie screamed and writhed as electricity coursed through his body.
-But Willie Francis did not die.
+On May 3, 1946, in St. Martinsville, Louisiana, a seventeen-year-old Black boy named Willie Francis was scheduled to die in the electric chair.
+He had been charged with murder; his trial was brief, and the outcome—a death sentence—was never in doubt.
+When the switch was flipped, Willie screamed and convulsed as electricity surged through his body.
+But he did not die.

 Reviews